rust-lang/rust/doc/rust.md

 A task owns all memory it can *safely* reach through local variables, as well as managed, owning and borrowed pointers.

-When a task sends a value that has the `Owned` trait to another task, it loses ownership of the value sent and can no longer refer to it.
+When a task sends a value that has the `Send` trait to another task, it loses ownership of the value sent and can no longer refer to it.
-This is statically guaranteed by the combined use of "move semantics", and the compiler-checked _meaning_ of the `Owned` trait: it is only instantiated for (transitively) sendable kinds of data constructor and pointers, never including managed or borrowed pointers.
+This is statically guaranteed by the combined use of "move semantics", and the compiler-checked _meaning_ of the `Send` trait: it is only instantiated for (transitively) sendable kinds of data constructor and pointers, never including managed or borrowed pointers.